 Inside the church, the painted surfaces of the nave ceiling, the chancel vault and the chancel walls have all been cleaned and conserved, and the stained glass windows repaired.

-Local people have worked with an artist to design and create tiles that sit within special recesses in the walls.
+Local people have worked with an artist to design and create the tiles that sit within special recesses in the walls.
 Along with a timeline on the stairs, these tell the 200-year story of St Mary Mags.

 “The aims of the Project, to enrich local people’s lives through heritage, art and culture, fit exactly with our own sense of mission, which embraces the approach to God through beauty.”